 overstayers whose period of legal residence has expired without renewal: this group includes those who are no longer eligible to apply for extensions because of the introduction of the points system

 children born in the UK to irregular migrant couples; they are not migrants themselves, but have no right to remain

 By its very nature it is impossible to quantify accurately the number of people who are in the country illegally.
 For this reason, Office for National Statistics (ONS) do not produce estimates on the size of the illegal migrant population.
-However, while our data do not identify illegal migrants separately, many will be included in our data.
-Those who overstay their visa would have been counted in our immigration figures by the International Passenger Survey (IPS) when they originally entered the country and those who arrived illegally and then subsequently claimed asylum will also be included.
+However, while ONS data do not identify illegal migrants separately, many will be included in the data.
+Those who overstay their visa would have been counted in ONS immigration figures by the International Passenger Survey (IPS) when they originally entered the country and those who arrived illegally and then subsequently claimed asylum will also be included.

-Furthermore, every 10 years ONS conduct the census and at this time a notable proportion of the illegal migrant population should be captured in the population estimates.
+Furthermore, every 10 years we conduct the census and at this time, a notable proportion of the illegal migrant population should be captured in the population estimates.
 The 2011 Census initially captured 94% of the resident population using an address register and focusing on hard-to-count areas.
 Adjustments were then made following the Census Coverage Survey to estimate the whole population.

 In June 2005, the Home Office published the outcome of an assessment of whether methods used in other countries to estimate the size of the illegal population could be applied to the UK.
 The outcome estimated that the total unauthorised migrant population living in the UK in 2001 was 430,000.
-Please see the following reports for more information: 29/05 – Sizing the unauthorised (illegal) migrant population in the United Kingdom and 58/04 – Sizing the illegally resident population in the UK.
+Please see the following reports for more information: Sizing the unauthorised (illegal) migrant population in the United Kingdom in 2001 (PDF, 174.5KB) and Sizing the illegally resident population in the UK (PDF, 529.6KB)..